Hikes, Events, & Trail Work Schedule

 Method:phil@scotchmanpeaks.org

+This hike is currently full.
+Please sign up for the waitlist below.
 Join Phil Hough, FSPW Executive Director for our annual end of season fall hike to the summit of Scotchman Peak.
 This trail is not long, about 4 miles one way; but it is steep, with almost 4,000 foot vertical elevation gain.
-The upper slopes hold stunning views and we often see mountain goats.
-We’ll go slow as an old goat, …
+The upper slopes hold stunning views and …